Florida Baker Act

 1. The person has refused voluntary examination after conscientious explanation and disclosure of the purpose of the examination; or the person is unable to determine whether the examination is necessary; and

-2. a) Without care or treatment, the person is likely to suffer from neglect or refuse to care for himself or herself; such neglect or refusal poses a real and present threat of substantial harm to his or her well-being; and it is not apparent that such harm may be avoided through the help of willing family members or friends or the provision of other services; or
+2. Without care or treatment, the person is likely to suffer from neglect or refuse to care for himself or herself; such neglect or refusal poses a real and present threat of substantial harm to his or her well-being; and it is not apparent that such harm may be avoided through the help of willing family members or friends or the provision of other services; or

-b) here is a substantial likelihood that without care or treatment, the person will cause serious bodily harm to self or others shortly, as evidenced by recent behaviors.
+3. There is a substantial likelihood that without care or treatment, the person will cause serious bodily harm to self or others shortly, as evidenced by recent behaviors.
 State laws are in place to support court-ordered involuntary treatment.
 Nevertheless, careful planning with a unified approach is essential for successfully using the laws to significantly increase the long term prognosis for your loved one’s recovery.
 Although we do not provide legal advice, we do provide services to help support the recovery process for all impacted by mental illness and substance abuse throughout the State of Florida.